-It’s important to note that there is a difference between what interest actually is, and what people typically think of as interest.
+It’s important to note that there is a difference between what interest actually is, and what people typically think of an interest.

 Capital Gains are defined as the profit from the sale of property or investment.
-So if you buy a house for $50,000 fix it and sell it for $100,000 your capital gains are $50,000 (this is very basic and there’s much more that goes in to it, but for ease of argument bare with me).
+So if you buy a house for $50,000 fix it and sell it for $100,000 your capital gains are $50,000 (this is very basic and there’s much more that goes into it, but for ease of argument bare with me).
 What most people think of is the stock market, buying and selling for the capital gains.
-Though yes this is possible to do, especiially if you are starting with 1 million dollars, it isn’t interest.
+Though yes this is possible to do, especially if you are starting with 1 million dollars, it isn’t interesting.

-Dividends are amazing, and dividend paying stocks even give you the dividend yield as a percentage.
-This may lead to even more confusion when it comes to how much interest you earn, because though it seems like a dividend yield of 3.4% is 3.4% interest that isn’t at all the case.
-Yes it’s a solid investment and a great way to make passive income, but again not interest.
+Dividends are amazing, and dividend-paying stocks even give you the dividend yield as a percentage.
+This may lead to even more confusion when it comes to how much interest you earn because though it seems like a dividend yield of 3.4% is 3.4% interest that isn’t at all the case.
+Yes, it’s a solid investment and a great way to make passive income, but again no interest.

 How Much Interest Will I Earn On 1 Million Dollars?

 With what interest really is in mind, the question now is how much interest will I earn on 1 million dollars?
 Well, that depends on where you put your money, so let’s break down 5 places you can have your money and how much interest you’ll get from each.

 According to NerdWallet’s rating of 17 online checking accounts, interest rates range from 0.10% to 1.5%.
 So getting a calculator out will bring interest on a million to $1,000 to $15,000.

 Savings accounts don’t offer much more than checking accounts ranging from 0.9% to 1.3% or $9000 to $13,000 annually.

 Money market accounts run right about the same as checking or savings with the highest I was able to find of 1.31% bringing in $13,100 annually from interest.